sofaprotocol/sofa-spec/README.md

       "controls": …, //nested list of controls inside type "group" }
   ],
-  "hidden": …, // when true, the message body is not shown in chat history, ex. to hide button press messages "showKeyboard": …, // hints to the recipient whether freeform text responses will be accepted "attachments": [ // images/videos/urls
+  "showKeyboard": …, // hints to the recipient whether freeform text responses will be accepted "attachments": [ // images/videos/urls
      {